 - Reynisfjara, the black sand beach: Justin and I admired the views from the peak before venturing down to the nearby Kirkjufiara Beach to put our own footprints in the sand.
 There’s nothing quite like this scenery – deep blue waters, black sand beaches, and far off rock formations, shaped over centuries.

 Click here to learn more details about doing a self drive tour of South Iceland.
 You can also opt to book a tour of South Iceland from Reykjavik if you don’t have a car.
-Here is our video of exploring South Iceland for the day, as part of our 2 Weeks in Iceland Travel Vlog series.
+Visiting South Iceland is an absolute must, especially if you’re spending 2 weeks in Iceland.

 Justin and I spent the night at Lambhus Cottages in southeast Iceland.
 They are adorable self catering cottages on a peaceful and quiet farm.
 Savor the breathtaking views of Vatnajökull Glacier from your own private cabin.
-Check out our full review, the reviews of fellow trusted travellers, and book your stay from their official website.
+Check out our full review, the reviews of fellow trusted travellers, and book your stay here.

 Day 5: Southeast to East Iceland